JannieI/canvas-workstation-V3/src/app/roadmap.md

 15.Import: check security, particularly for the Datasource.
 Also, is the access rights stored with the text file (security risk)?
 Also, can / should it over-write an existing Dashboard - yes, with a warning.
 It must create a Draft version in all cases.
-16.Fix bug: Recent Dashboard refreshes 1 cycly too late 17.
+16.Fix bug: Recent Dashboard refreshes 1 cycle too late 17.

 **Dashboard Tabs**
-4. Tab Description - maybe make this a tooltip as well.
+1.

 **Templates**